 2. Getting Too Personal

 TMI!
 Some couples write what is essentially a love letter to each other and not ceremony vows, explains ordained officiant Bethel L. Nathan.
 "They forget how emotional they might be in the moment so it can be tough to read out loud, not to mention awkward standing there reciting something so personal in front of a big audience."
 Lauren Chitwood, owner and founder of Lauren Chitwood Events, agrees.
 "When writing your wedding vows, remember that your intent is to make the commitment of marriage in front of witnesses," she says.
-For this reason, it's wise to avoid sharing things that would make you so emotional you can't regain your composure or cracking inside jokes guests won't get.

 3. Waiting Until the Day Before to Write Them